balena-io/docs/shared/getting-started/cliInstructions/_default.md

       <p>
         <ol>
           <li>
-            Download the latest CLI installer <a href="test" class="cli-download-link">here</a>
+            Download the latest CLI installer <a href="test" class="cli-download-link">here</a>.
           </li>
           <li>
-            Extract the zip file contents to any folder you choose, for example <code>/home/james</code>.
+            Extract the contents of the zip file to any folder you choose, for example <code>/home/james</code>.
 The extracted contents will include a <code>balena-cli</code> folder.
           </li>
           <li>
             Add that folder (e.g. <code>/home/james/balena-cli</code>) to the PATH environment variable.
 Check this <a href="https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix" target="_blank">StackOverflow</a> post for instructions.
-Close and reopen the terminal window so that the changes to PATH can take effect.
+Close and re-open the terminal window so that the changes to PATH can take effect.
           </li>
           <li>
-            Check that the installation was successful by running <code>balena version</code>
+            Check that the installation was successful by running <code>balena version</code>.
           </li>
         </ol>
       </p>